Mykeb96/Mykeb96/README.md

 # Hi, I’m Mykael 👋

-I’m a full-stack software engineer who mainly works with Node.js and React, building production web apps that people actually use.
+I’m a full-stack software engineer who mainly works with React and a variety of back-end services, building production web apps that people actually use.

 I like working across the stack — setting up APIs and databases on the backend, then turning that into clean, usable interfaces on the front end.
 I care a lot about code that’s easy to read and maintain, especially on teams.